 Smarter desktop storage can also help to provide clear spaces that encourage productivity and discourage mess.
 Office decluttering is also something we covered in a past post in more detail so you can pop over there if you need any more convincing!

-2. Upgrade your furniture or décor
+2. Upgrade to ergonomic furniture or simply upgrade your décor

 You could encourage staff to get a little creative with their individual desk spaces; an area that reflects their personality or makes them feel happier will likely be a boost to productivity and will bring something new to the office.
 You could still have guidelines or rules to ensure nothing ends up too distracting or off-brand but a bit of free rein for employees can go a long way.
 A few statement pen pots, calendars, jazzy accessories and personal photographs from home might be a lovely touch.